MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 Once the portal has been rolled out to the learners and they start accessing the course content, you can use the built-in analytics available in the management portal to track course enrollment, completion, and monitor learner activities on the portal.

 To view these analytics, go to the **Analytics** tab in the management view of the portal.
 There you will [**find reports**](../analytics/analytics-overview.md) that provide information on course enrollment across categories and courses, learner performance, content quality, and much more.
-You can also create custom reports to analyze specific information using Power BI.

 ![analytics overview](../media/analytics-overview.gif)